AStepaniuk/qunit-parameterize/README.md

 Parameterize - A QUnit plugin For Running Parameterized Tests
 ============================================================

-This plugin provides ability to specify the list of test cases outside of the test function.
+This plugin provides an ability to specify the list of test cases outside of the test function.
-When list of test cases is provided then separated test is added to run per each test case.
+When the list of test cases is provided then separated test is added to run per each test case.
-Test case is passed to test function as parameter.
+Test case is passed to the test function as a parameter.

 Benefits are: